Why didnt the creator of the snooze button also create a fall asleep button? Anyone whos struggled with falling asleep easily

 Sniff a sleepy scent.

 For many people the optimal sweet spot for falling asleep is sometime between 9:30-10:30 P.M.
-That isn’t the time we should turn off the T.V., but when our heads should actually be hitting the pillow.
-Anytime after that can create a “second wind” and cause an increase in energy again, making it even more difficult to wrap our minds around snoozing.
+That isnt the time we should turn off the T.V., but when our heads should actually be hitting the pillow.
+Anytime after that can create a second wind and cause an increase in energy again, making it even more difficult to wrap our minds around snoozing.
 If your bedtime ritual usually starts around 10 P.M., try heading to your bedroom a little earlier than that.
+Just get up.